Jocelyn Monroe

-Jocelyn Monroe is an American experimental particle physicist who is a professor at Royal Holloway, University of London.
+Jocelyn Monroe is an American British experimental particle physicist who is a professor at the University of Oxford.
 Her research considers the development of novel detectors as part of the search for dark matter.
 In 2016 she was honoured with the Breakthrough Prize in Fundamental Physics for her work on the Sudbury Neutrino Observatory.

 Early life and education

 Monroe is from Chicago.
 She studied physics at Columbia University, where she completed a bachelor's degree in astrophysics in 1999.
 After graduating she joined the Fermi National Accelerator Laboratory (Fermilab) as an engineering physicist in the neutrino factory.
 In the neutrino factory, Monroe worked on muon beam cooling.
 After one year at Fermilab, Monroe returned to Columbia University, where she joined the Booster Neutrino Experiment (MiniBooNE) neutrino experiment and completed a doctorate under the supervision of Michael Shaevitz.
 She was part of the team who confirmed that there were three types of neutrinos, and that the Standard Model was still in effect.